GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 ## Show a list of audio rooms

 The next thing to do is to show a list of the available audio rooms.
-From there on the user can tap on a room and join it and depending on their role will be entering the room as a speaker or a listener.
+From there on the user can tap on a room and join it and, depending on their role will be entering the room as a speaker or a listener.

 But let's first think about the data you need for an audio room.
 A room needs four properties: